nazime1/Principles-of-Software/docs/patterns.md

 ### Mediator

-A **Mediator** is <span style="color:blue;">an object that encapsulates how a set of objects interact</span>.
+A **Mediator** is <span style="color:#0091ff;">an object that encapsulates how a set of objects interact</span>.
 A mediator promotes loose coupling by keeping objects from explicitly referring to each other, allowing programmers to vary their interaction independently.
 Code for a simple example of a mediator in action is shown below:

     public abstract class DvdTitle {
        private String title;